junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4844-4845; text as passed Senate: CR S4844-4845)
 - 2008-05-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4844-4845; text as passed Senate: CR S4844-4845)
 - 2008-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 748.
+- 2008-05-23 — Message on Senate action sent to the House.
+- 2008-06-03 — Cleared for White House.
+- 2008-06-03 — Considered under suspension of the rules. (consideration: CR H4852-4853)
+- 2008-06-03 — DEBATE - The House proceeded with forty minutes of debate on S. 2420.
+- 2008-06-03 — Held at the desk.
+- 2008-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-03 — Mr. Clay moved to suspend the rules and pass the bill.
+- 2008-06-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4852)
+- 2008-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4852)
+- 2008-06-03 — Received in the House.